-Cary's Comprehensive Transportation Plan calls for a safe, convenient and efficient system inclusive of all modes of transportation.
-Chapter 4, the Bicycle Element, establishes a bicycle plan for Cary which identifies a system of bikeways and connections to greenways within and beyond Cary.
+Cary's Community Plan calls for a safe, convenient and efficient system inclusive of all modes of transportation.
+Chapter 7, the bicycle section, establishes a bicycle plan for Cary which identifies a system of bikeways and connections to greenways within and beyond Cary.
 Check out the Town’s Bike & Hike Map and User’s Guide, complete with on-road bike routes, green ways, route descriptions and safety tips.

 Bicycles are an essential component of a balanced transportation system and can be an efficient way to get around in an urban environment.
 They provide a clean alternative to cars and contribute to health and quality of life.
 Every street is a bikeway since North Carolina law regards bicycles as vehicles.
 Bicycle riders have the same rights and responsibilities as motorists.
 The League of American Bicyclists says cyclists fare best when they act as drivers of vehicles and adhere to the rules of the road.

 Bicycle Friendly Facilities